thecodersguilduk/jamstack-companion/docs/editing-in-forestry.md

 ## Problem Solving With JS

-* Intro to JS - Programming Concepts
+* Programming Concepts
-* Intro to JS - Functions and Control Flow
-* Functions and Control Flow - Practical
+* Functions and Control Flow
 * Pseudocode & Comments
 * Intro to JS - Loops, Arrays, and Objects
-* Loops arrays and objects - Practical
 * Intro to JS - Intro to the DOM
-* The DOM Practical